If, when I was a teenager, someone had told me that one day I’d be a yoga teacher, I’d have probably laughed out loud.

-Spirituality in itself can be completely detached from religious doctrines or the supernatural, focussing on humanistic qualities such as love, compassion and concern for others.
+Spirituality can be completely detached from religious doctrines or the supernatural, focussing on humanistic qualities such as love, compassion and concern for others.

-The physical aspect of yoga is a celebration of the human body and its potential.
+The physical aspect of yoga (asana) is a celebration of the human body and its potential.
 In this respect, the practice is almost incompatible with religions, which are traditionally body-phobic.
-The Bible, for instance, speaks of the “vile body”!
+The Bible, for instance, speaks of the “vile body”.

 Even pressing the hands together in “prayer” does not feel to me like a religious gesture, but rather like one of inner unity: joining together the two sides of the brain, the feminine and the masculine, yin and yang.

 Of course, depending on where and how it’s taught, yoga can carry varying degrees of its philosophy, which stems from Hinduism.
 And although these spiritual-philosophical concepts don’t necessarily fall into any specific religious framework, at times they inevitably do.

-On the teacher training course I attended at a traditional ashram in India, for instance, they imparted a good deal of Hindu dogma and rituals; which felt strangely at odds with the organic flow of yoga.
+On the teacher training course I did at a fairly traditional ashram in India, for instance, they imparted a good deal of Hindu dogma and rituals.
+Which felt at odds with the organic flow of yoga.

 But Vipassana meditation offers a secular, almost scientific approach: it invites us to focus on the breath and on physical sensations – from the most obvious ones, like hot and cold, to more subtle ones, such as vibration.

 Everything in the universe is made of vibrating energy.
 Even our body is vibration, as it’s made of atoms, which are made of electromagnetic particles literally spinning in orbit.

 After 10 days of meticulous practice on the Vipassana course, one learns to feel the entire body vibrate, as the illusion of solidity dissolves.

-The human brain can identify a limited range of sounds, colours, smells, etc. that interact with our physical sense organs through energetic vibrations.
+The human brain can identify a limited range of sounds, colours, smells, etc. that interact with our sense organs through energetic vibrations.
 So our reality is based on our ability to perceive.
 And, apparently, we’re only able to perceive 1% of what exists!